Mesirah

-Source of the ban
+Origin

 The source of the ban comes from the Bava Kamma (בבא קמא) section of the Babylonian Talmud.
 The law was most likely instigated to ease Jewish life under Roman or Persian rule.
-This law is discussed in Babylonian Talmud by Rambam and in Shulchan Aruch.
-Shulchan Aruch, however, states that in the cases where if Jews do not testify against other Jews in the gentile court, it will be obvious that Jews are covering up for each other, they should testify.
+This law is discussed in Babylonian Talmud, Maimonides, and in Shulchan Aruch.
+Shulchan Aruch, however, states that Jews should testify against each other in the gentile court in cases where it is obvious that they would be covering up for each other.